-“In the best case scenario, the death of a parent is anticipated and there is time for families to prepare for the loss, say their goodbyes, and surround themselves with support,” Dr. Nikole Benders-Hadi, a psychiatrist with Doctor On Demand told Fatherly.
-“In cases where a death is unexpected, such as with an acute illness or traumatic accident, adult children may remain in the denial and anger phases of the loss for extended periods of time … [leading to] diagnosis of Major Depressive Disorder or even PTSD, if trauma is involved.”
+“In the best-case scenario, losing a parent is anticipated, and there’s time for families to prepare, say their goodbyes, and surround themselves with support,” says psychiatrist Nikole Benders-Hadi, MD, Medical Director of Behavioral Health at Doctor on Demand.
+“In cases where a death is unexpected, such as with an acute illness or traumatic accident, adult children may remain in the denial and anger phases of the loss for extended periods of time … [leading to] diagnosis of major depressive disorder or even PTSD, if trauma is involved.”

-Studies have also shown that loss of a father is more associated with the loss of personal mastery — purpose, vision, belief, commitment, and knowing oneself.
-Losing a mother, on the other hand, elicits a more raw response.
+Studies have also shown that the loss of a father is more often associated with the loss of personal mastery — vision, purpose, commitment, belief, and self-knowledge.
+The loss of a mother, on the other hand, elicits a more raw response.
 “Many people report feeling a greater sense of loss when a mother dies,” Manly says.
 “This can be attributed to the often close, nurturing nature of the mother-child relationship.”

-Even adults who are able to go to work and put on a brave face may be suffering a clinical condition if they remain preoccupied with the death, deny that their parent has died, or actively avoid reminders of their parents, indefinitely.
-This condition, known as Persistent Complex Bereavement Disorder, is a trickier diagnosis to pin down (the DSM labeled it a “condition for further study”).
+Even adults who are able to go to work and put on a brave face after the loss of a parent may be suffering a clinical condition if they remain preoccupied with the death, deny that their parent has died, or actively avoid reminders of their parents, indefinitely.
+This condition, known as persistent complex bereavement disorder, is a trickier diagnosis to pin down (the DSM labels it a “condition for further study”).

-How to cope in a healthy way remains an active area of scientific inquiry.
+Because the loss of a parent is something that almost everyone experiences at some point in their life, figuring out how to best cope with that loss in a healthy way remains an active area of scientific inquiry.
 Ross Grossman, a licensed therapist who specializes in adult grief, has identified several “main distorted thoughts” that infect our minds when we face adversity.
-Two of the most prominent are “I should be perfect” and “they should have treated me better” — and they tug in opposite directions.
+Two of the most prominent are “I should be perfect” and “They should have treated me better” — and they tug in opposite directions.

 “These distorted thoughts can easily arise in the wake of a loved one’s death,” Grossman says.
-His patients often feel that they should have done more and, “because they didn’t do any or all these things, they are low-down, dirty, awful, terrible human beings,” he says.
+His patients often feel they should have done more, and, “because they didn’t do any or all of these things, they are low-down, dirty, awful, terrible human beings,” he says.
 “These kinds of thoughts, if left undisputed, usually result in a feeling of low self-worth, low self-esteem, shame, self-judgment, self-condemnation.”

 “Husbands can best support their wives by listening,” Manly says.
 “Men often feel helpless in the face of their wives’ emotions, and they want to fix the situation.
 A husband can do far more good by sitting with his wife, listening to her, holding her hand, taking her for walks, and — if she desires — visiting the burial site.”